 Sometimes, they would even flood the stadium and hold mock naval battles there.
-(Once, they used it for gladiator matches then the Coliseum was hit by lightening in the 3rd century.)
+(Once, they used it for gladiator matches when the Coliseum was hit by lightening in the 3rd century.)

 The name “Navona” may have come from an evolution of the original name “in Agone” to “Navone.”
 Or, it may be because “Navona” means big ship, referring to the mock naval battles held there.

 If you like, you can even go see some remnants of the original stadium, "Stadio Domiziano."
-At the northern end of Piazza Navona Rome, on Piazza di Tor Sanguigna, you can look down and see some of the original structure.
+At the northern end of Piazza Navona, on Piazza di Tor Sanguigna, you can look down and see some of the original structure.